mercari/tortoise/docs/admin-guide.md

 ```
 RangeOfMinMaxReplicasRecommendationHours:     The time (hours) range of minReplicas and maxReplicas recommendation (default: 1)
 GatheringDataPeriodType:                      How long do we gather data for minReplica/maxReplica or data from VPA. "daily" and "weekly" are only valid value. (default: weekly)
-TTLHoursOfMinMaxReplicasRecommendation:       The TTL of minReplicas and maxReplicas recommendation (default: 720 (=30 days))
 MaxReplicasFactor:                            The factor to calculate the maxReplicas recommendation from the current replica number (default: 2.0)
 MinReplicasFactor:                            The factor to calculate the minReplicas recommendation from the current replica number (default: 0.5)
 ReplicaReductionFactor:                       The factor to reduce the minReplicas gradually after turning off Emergency mode (default: 0.95)